talmeym/regurgitator-extensions-xml/README.md

-# regurgitator-extensions-config-xml
+# regurgitator-extensions-xml

-Regurgitator is a simple extendable processing engine, ideal for regurgitating canned or clever response to incoming requests.
-This component allows the configuration of the standard framework extensions using xml.
+regurgitator is a modular, light-weight, extendable java-based processing framework designed to 'regurgitate' canned or clever responses to incoming requests; useful for mocking or prototyping services.

+start your reading here: [regurgitator-all](http://github.com/talmeym/regurgitator-all#regurgitator)